The anti-concentration phenomenon with respect to random permutations: Equidistribution of polynomial phases: proof of Lemma

 \begin{proposition} Let $\delta>0$ be a given positive number and $d\ge 1$ be a given natural number.
 The following holds for sufficiently large $N$.
 Let $I$ be a subset of size at least $\delta N$ of the interval $Q=\{-N,\dots, N\}$.
 Let $P(n) = \sum_{i \leq d} \alpha_i n^i$ be a polynomial from $\Z \to \R/\Z$ of degree at most $d$.
 If

-then there exists a subprogression $Q'$ of $Q$ with $|Q'| \gg_d \delta^{O_d(1)} N$ such that $P$ varies by at most $\delta$ on $Q'$. \end{proposition} Before proving the result, let us deduce Lemma \ref{lemma:Weyl:inverse} (which, in turn, will be used in the induction scheme of the proof of Proposition \ref{prop:Weyl:inverse}).
+then there exists a subprogression $Q'$ of $Q$ with $|Q'|= \Omega_d(\delta^{O_d(1)} N)$ such that $P$ varies by at most $\delta$ on $Q'$. \end{proposition} Before proving the result, let us deduce Lemma \ref{lemma:Weyl:inverse} (which, in turn, will be used in the induction scheme of the proof of Proposition \ref{prop:Weyl:inverse}).

-\begin{proof}(of Lemma \ref{lemma:Weyl:inverse}) To simplify notation we allow implied constants to depend on $d$.
-We may assume that $\delta \leq c$ for some small constant $c>0$ depending only on $d$.
-We will also assume that $N$ is sufficiently large.
+\begin{proof}(of Lemma \ref{lemma:Weyl:inverse}) To simplify notation, we allow the implied constants to depend on $d$.
+We may assume that $\delta \leq c$ some sufficiently small constant $c>0$ depending only on $d$, and that $N$ is sufficiently large.